 DROP (Deferred Retirement Option Program)

-Tier 1 Members can participate in DROP only one time and for a maximum of five years.
-Retirement benefits are determined as of the date a Tier 1 Member enters DROP.
-A DROP account is set up for each participant with a third party administrator.
-DROP retirement funds cannot be withdrawn until retirement from County service and there are no provisions for emergency or hardship withdrawals under DROP.
+Only certain Tier 1 Members can participate in DROP and for a maximum of five years.
+At the end of the five years, participants must officially retire from County emplyment.
+Retirement benefits are determined as of the date employee enters DROP.
+There are no provisions for emergency or hardship withdrawals under DROP.

-To be eligible to participate in DROP, you must be 1) eligible for a service retirement under the Pension Trust and 2) you must be at least age 50, and 3) you must have a minimum of 5 years service credit.
-You must also be currently employed in one of the following County Bargaining Units:
+To be eligible to participate in DROP, employees must be curenlty eligible to receive a service retirement from SLOCPT and employed in one of the following County Bargaining Units: